 The Trust uses the in-house strength we have across the Trust as our major resource for school improvement.
-These include: LLEs, SLEs, and key senior staff from across the Trust and Central team and the Hales Valley Teaching Hub.
-Support will be deployed as necessary, with more intense support offered upon conversion and during the first year.
+These include Local Leaders in Education, Specialist Leaders in Education, and key senior staff from across the Trust and central team and the Hales Valley Teaching Hub.
+Support is deployed as necessary, with more intense support offered upon conversion and during the first year or where there are concerns.